nloum/CommandLineParserInjector/README.md

 }
 ```

-4. Or if you want your command line program to support multiple [verbs](https://github.com/commandlineparser/commandline/wiki/Verbs), you can do this:
+4. Or if you want your command line program to support multiple [verbs](https://github.com/commandlineparser/commandline/wiki/Verbs), you can do use this code:

 ```
 using CommandLine;